flare-foundation/connected-chains-docker/README.md

 # Flare/Songbird Attestation Provider - Connected Chains Docker images

+**Images have been updated to follow rootless and distroless practices.
+For existing configurations, follow these instructions after updating: [Update volume permissions](#update-volume-permissions).**

 A quickstart repo filled with Docker images which allows people to get up and running with the chains connected to the Flare Network.

 The following nodes are included: